 The commonest causes of EN are:

-Throat infection caused by bacteria called Streptococci
+Throat infection caused by bacteria called Streptococci (most commonly in children) or a chest infection caused by Mycoplasma Pneumoniae.

 Sarcoidosis: This is a rare inflammatory disease which can affect any organ in the body, but most commonly involves the lungs, lymph glands and skin.
 Sarcoidosis is one of the more common triggers for EN in adults

-Inflammatory bowel disease:patients with both ulcerative colitis and Crohn's disease may infrequently develop EN.
+Inflammatory bowel disease: patients with both ulcerative colitis and Crohn's disease may infrequently develop EN.

-Pregnancy: Pregnancy can occasionally trigger EN.
+Pregnancy an occasionally trigger EN.

 Is erythema nodosum hereditary?